Oladeji/GigEconomyProject_BackEnd-1/README.md

 # GigEconomyProject_BackEnd
-This is the Backend for the GigEnonomy Project , Written in C#
+This is the Backend for the GigEnonomy Project , Written in C#..